itsmyapp-code/ship-inn-studio/CMS-STATUS.md

 ### 1. Events Collection
 - Events collection does **not** exist yet in Outstatic
-- Need to create it via the Outstatic admin dashboard
+- Need to create it via the Outstatic admin dashboard (once working)

 ### 2. News & Events Page Integration
 - The `/news-events` page is using **placeholder data** (empty arrays)
 - It does **NOT** fetch from Outstatic yet
-- Needs code to:
-  - Import Outstatic's `getDocuments()` function
-  - Fetch news from `news` collection
-  - Fetch events from `events` collection (once created)
-  - Render the actual content

 ---

-## 📋 Next Steps

-1. **Add Environment Variables to Vercel**
-   - Go to Vercel Dashboard → Project → Settings → Environment Variables
-   - Add all 5 variables listed above
-   - Redeploy

-2. **Create Events Collection in Outstatic**
-   - Log into `/outstatic`
-   - Click "New Collection"
-   - Name it "Events"
-   - Add fields: title, date, description, image (optional)

-3. **Update News & Events Page**
-   - Integrate Outstatic fetching
-   - Display actual news and events

-4. **Add Sample Content**
-   - Create a few test news articles
-   - Create a few test events
+## 🔍 Debugging Notes

+The issue appears to be that Outstatic's client-side component cannot access environment variables set in Vercel.
+Possible causes:
+1. Outstatic may need `NEXT_PUBLIC_` prefixed variables for client-side access
+2. There may be a caching issue with Vercel's edge/serverless functions
+3. The Outstatic v1.x may have different environment variable requirements than documented

 ---